Haza290/Escape_The_Trolls/README.md

 ## What I used

-* Maze generation
+### Maze generation
+I used a bla bla bla...

-* Path finding
+### Path finding
+A* path finding was implmented in the Enemy abstract class so all enimes could make use of A* path finding

-* Inheritance of enemies
+### Inheritance of Enemy
+All eneimes inherited from the abstract class Enemy so they could make use of comonly used fuctionality like path finding and dieing
 ---

 Long Description

+---
+Bugs: